Kanan Seyidov

-Kanan Alihuseyn oglu Seyidov (Kənan Əlihüseyn oğlu Seyidov) is an Azerbaijani military officer.
+Kanan Alihuseyn oghlu Seyidov (Kənan Əlihüseyn oğlu Seyidov) is an Azerbaijani military officer.
 He is a major general of the Azerbaijani Armed Forces and deputy commander of the Special Forces.
 As an officer of the Azerbaijani special forces, he participated in the 2016 Nagorno–Karabakh clashes and the 2020 Nagorno-Karabakh war, and was one of the Azerbaijani commanders during the 2020 battle of Shusha.
 He had received the title of the Hero of the Patriotic War.

 Early years

 Kanan Alihuseyn oglu Seyidov was born in Bahramtapa, Imishli District of the then Azerbaijani SSR, Soviet Union.

 Military service

 Seyidov currently serves as deputy commander of the Special Forces of the Azerbaijani Armed Forces, and is a major general.
 He took part in the 2016 Nagorno–Karabakh clashes.
 Seyidov also participated in the 2020 Nagorno-Karabakh war, commanding the Azerbaijani troops during the Aras Valley campaign, Battle of Hadrut, and Battle of Shusha.